Diagnosing Autism

 What are the recommended comprehensive diagnostic measures?

-If a screening is positive, a comprehensive evaluation should be undertaken.
+If a screening is positive, a comprehensive autism evaluation should be undertaken.
 Several diagnostic instruments are reliable and valid indicators of the presence or absence of autism.
 The instruments must be administered by specially trained evaluators and include the:

 - ADOS – Autism Diagnostic Observation Schedule – (5)